Maintenance & Inspection Tips to Maximise Your HAKKO Equipment

 Is there a standard maintenance/inspection system that I should follow for my Hakko soldering station?

 For station-type soldering irons, which have become mainstream products in recent years, it is recommended that customers perform regular maintenance and inspection checks, which include leak voltage, tip-to-ground resistance and tip temperature.
-This is practical maintenance for the sensitive device under the AC by plugging in.

 The second inspection to incorporate into your routine is for tip-to-ground resistance.
 Oxide and flux that has adhered or burnt on to the tip, element cover and nut will cause an increase in the tip-to-ground resistance.
 Consequently, the leak voltage will become higher, which ultimately impacts on soldering performance.
 As with leak voltage, the lower the tip-to-ground resistance, the better.
 Therefore, all Hakko soldering iron stations have been designed with the resistance set to 2Ω or less.
-If your tip-to-ground resistance measurement is higher, polish the contact sections such as the tip and element cover with sandpaper or steel wool to remove any oxide films.
+If your tip-to-ground resistance measurement is higher, polish the contact sections such as the tip and element cover with a fine grade abrasive cloth or steel wool to remove any oxide films.

 Why would the tip of my soldering station not heat up correctly?
 What could be potentially causing this?